Planning a Mexico vacay, but don’t want to go to the normal places? You are in the right place.

 Chichen Itza is located 2 hours West of Cancun.
-It is the largest and most accessible Myan site; full of extensive history and cultural significance.
+It is the largest and most accessible Mayan site; full of extensive history and cultural significance.

-Maybe going the first week of June wasn’t the smartest decision we have ever made… high temps and even higher humidity tended to rush us through the ruins.
-It might have put a little pep in our step, but we definitely didn’t miss out on anything!
-There are shady spots throughout the park, but if you are planning to go in the warmer months, make sure to wear sunscreen, stay hydrated, and bring a hat or an umbrella.
+Maybe going the first week of June wasn’t the smartest decision we have ever made; High temps and even higher humidity encouraged us to rush us through the ruins.
+NOT COOL!
+It might have put a little pep in our step, but we did a great job making sure not to miss out on anything!

-We walked amongst some of the greatest architectural structures; myan stadiums where games and fights were held, temples to worship their gods, and pyramids which are still very much a mystery to us.
+We walked among some of the greatest architectural structures; Mayan stadiums where games and fights were held, temples to worship their gods, and pyramids which are still very much a mystery to us.
 What a sight to see!!
+Truly incredible the knowledge the Mayan architects had and the dedication the builders had to create such monumental structures.

 As you can see Chichen Itza is a beautiful and historical site.

-The Chichen-Itza stadium was where a game similar to soccer was played in the largest field known as of now.
+The Chichen-Itza stadium was where a game, similar to soccer, was played.
 The stadium is lined with engravings that display the rules of their very sacred game.
-One chant in the center of the stadium will echo up to where the Myans would view the game.
+One chant in the center of the stadium will echo up to where the Mayan’s would view the game.
 To explain the importance of this game to you, there is a carving that shows the leader of the losing game being beheaded.
 Eeeek!
 This was no friendly game of soccer.

 Chichen Itza is known as one of the 7 Wonders Of The World and is UNESCO World Heritage Site.
 Multiple locations in Chichen Itza are known for their unusual sounds.
 If you clap once from one end of the Stadium or ball court, it will create nine echoes in the middle of the court.
 Whoa, someone was clearly planning ahead.

 Fallen temples, hidden symbols, massive pyramids, and a culture very few understand.
-Visiting the Myan ruins is a must see for any history or cultural enthusiast!!
-I could return to this place everytime I am in Yucuatan.
+Visiting the Mayan ruins is a must see for any history or cultural enthusiast!!
+I could return to this place every time I am in Yucatan.
+I highly recommend checking this place out!
+Such a fun experience overall!
+There were people of all ages walking around and enjoying the Mayan ruins.